exercism/v3/languages/go/exercises/concept/booleans/.docs/hints.md

 ## 2. Check if a spy action can be made

-- Logical operators apply to boolean values and yield a result of the same type as the operands.
-The right operand is evaluated conditionally.
+- Logical operators are typically used to evaluate whether two or more expressions are true or not true.

 ## 3. Check if a signal action can be made